-Considering Philly’s rank as the fifth-largest city in the United States, it shouldn’t come as a surprise that it’s got plenty of street art.
+Considering Philly’s rank as the fifth-largest city in the United States, it shouldn’t come as a big surprise that it’s got an abundance of street art.
 But the Philadelphia street art scene has something going for it that other cities don’t: Mural Arts Philadelphia, the largest public art program in the United States.

 Started in 1984 by Jane Golden and Mayor Wilson Goode, the program has overseen over 4,000 murals throughout the city.
 It initially started as an anti-graffiti campaign which encouraged illegal taggers to focus their creative energy on city-sponsored murals.
 Today, Mural Arts also sponsors an after-school program, allowing young artists to contribute to Philly’s creative landscape.

-Touring Philadelphia’s street art is a bit like visiting a museum, with many of the murals having been painted in a realistic style.
-Furthermore, similar to a museum floor plan, each piece has been mapped out on the Mural Arts web site.
+Touring Philadelphia’s street art is a bit like visiting a fine arts museum, with many of the murals having been painted in the realism style.
+Furthermore, much like a museum floor plan, each piece has been mapped out on the Mural Arts web site.

-And in contrast to other cities, many notable works remain up for years and years.
+In contrast to other cities, many of Philadelphia’s more notable works remain up for years and years.
 Some of the murals featured down below, in fact, are approaching their twentieth birthday!
 Philadelphia’s street art is also unique for the sheer size of its murals.
 While most cities have at least a few humongous pieces, in Philadelphia it’s pretty much the norm.

-I usually provide custom maps for my street art guides but the Mural Arts Program has already beat me to it.
+I usually provide custom maps for street art guides, but the Mural Arts Program has already beat me to it.
 Be sure to check out their useful map during your explorations around the city.
-But as the map lists nearly every single mural, it can be a little overwhelming to pick and choose what to see.
-Below, you can find most of the city’s more notable works along with which intersection to find them at.
+But as their map lists nearly every single mural, it can be a bit overwhelming to pick and choose what to see.
+Below, you can find most of the city’s more notable works along with info on where to find them.

 Central Philadelphia Street Art